earthobservations/wetterdienst/docs/pages/installation.rst

 ******
 Native
 ******
-The installation of ``wetterdienst`` can happen via PyPi or directly from GitHub.
+The installation of ``wetterdienst`` can happen via PyPI or directly from GitHub.
 The GitHub version will always include most recent changes that may not have been released to PyPI.

 PyPI